stjude-rust-labs/rfcs/text/0002-call-caching.md

 use the previous _fail fast_ behavior when desired.

-With a _fail slow_ failure mode, currently executing tasks are awaited to completion and their successful results are cached before attempting to abort the run.
+With a _fail slow_ failure mode, currently executing tasks are awaited to completion, and their successful results are cached before attempting to abort the run.

 This also changes how Sprocket handles `Ctrl-C`.
 Sprocket should now support